 Why do we pay water rates?

-How much water rates I pay for water rates in 2026?
+How much will I pay for water rates in 2026?

-The amount of tax you pay depends on your situation.
+Your water bill depends on your situation.
 For example: do you own or rent your home?
 How big is your family?
 Do you own a business?
-If so, you also pay water rates.
-The amounts are determined each year and are also referred to as tax rates.
-Tax rates
+If so, you pay water rates for your business too.
+The amounts are determined each year and are known as water rates.
+Water rates

 Which levies?